Digital Commerce Strategies Drive Retail Forward

 Author’s Note: I began writing this article in April, and decided not to publish because I wanted to be sensitive to the pains and the hard choices many of my retail friends and colleagues were going through.
-This article on Wall Street Journal reminded me of the importance of releasing this story.
+This article on Wall Street Journal reminded me of the importance of releasing this story about digital commerce.

 “To drive store traffic,” they would often say.
 “We are opening additional locations this year.”

 It was a sobering realization.
 Some of the most important executives in the retail industry were telling me that their digital strategy was to bring people into their physical stores.